aditya0w0/goofy/README.md

 # Modern Landing Page

+⚠️ **AI-GENERATED CODE WARNING** ⚠️
+This project was built by AI assistance.
+Expect bugs, questionable decisions, and code that might make senior developers cry.
+Use at your own risk.

-A high-performance, responsive landing page built with Next.js 15, featuring smooth animations, intelligent loading states, and optimized Lighthouse scores.
+A high-performance, responsive landing page built with Next.js 15, featuring smooth animations, intelligent loading states, and optimized Lighthouse scores (when it works).

 ![Landing Page Preview](./docs/screenshots/hero-desktop.png)